SatoryKono/ChEMBL_data_acquisition/docs/en/QA_PROCESS.md

 - Pipeline name and run ID.
 - Offending CSV rows (attach redacted snippets if necessary).
 - Steps to reproduce (input files, config overrides).

+## Smoke test checklist

+Run the optional smoke suite before major merges or releases and tick the following items:

+- [ ] `make smoke` — orchestrated pipelines on bundled fixtures.
+- [ ] `make get-activities` — delegates to `python scripts/get_activities.py --limit 25 --dry-run` to ensure the synthetic helper
+      still matches documentation.
+- [ ] `check-determinism --baseline <prev> --candidate <curr>` when comparing consecutive runs.
+- [ ] Post the summary (logs, report links, command outputs) to the `#qa-updates` channel so the QA team can audit the run.